 Casual Photophile is an entertaining and easily understood resource for photo geeks that explores the history and continued use of vintage cameras, as well as the newest technology and trends in photography.
 In-depth retrospectives, original stories, camera and lens reviews, and unmatched editorial curation tell you why the camera matters.

-The name of the site reflects a desire to talk about cameras in a casual way, eschewing the snobbery and elitism sometimes encountered in the hobby.
+The name of the site reflects a desire to talk about cameras in a comfortable way, eschewing the snobbery and elitism sometimes encountered in the hobby.
 CP’s primary goal is to encourage the pursuit of joyful photography in all readers regardless of their experience or knowledge level.